ChristofSchwarz/db_ext_guidedtour/README.md

 ## How to find out the object id

-In the Qlik Sense client add `/options/developer` to your url and go to Edit Mode on a sheet.
-When you right-click on any object, you can see then "Developer" in the context menu, and when you open, you will see the object id.
+New as of 10-Nov-2021 is the button "Select Objects for tour" in the Extension Settings (accordeon menu on the right).
+When you click this, every object will get a "PICK" button and the Tour Extension gets a "DONE" button.
+Click on the PICK buttons in the sequence you want to write help text for them, finally click on DONE and copy/paste the IDs to your source table of the tooltip help.

-In addition, you can use also **any css selector** (#id, .class, tag-selectors) to point to any element.
-You may want to use the browser's development tools (F12) for that and you should have some experience with css selectors.
+In addition to the Qlik Sense object ids, you can use also **any css selector** (#id, .class, tag-selectors) to point to any element in the DOM of the page.
+You may want to use the browser's development tools (F12) for that and you should have experience with css selectors.

 ## Select a specific tour if you have multiple